When it comes to designing a website, many businesses pay little attention to an area that’s more important than it seems: the web footer.

-Not paying attention to this section of our site means we are wasting an opportunity to make our users take one extra action before they leave the site.
+Not paying attention to this section of your site means you are wasting an opportunity to make your users take one extra action before they leave the site.

-This is an area of a website that’s located at the end of the page, that is, the footer.
-Much like a written document or a picture, the footer sits below the main content providing extra information or some sort of additional details.
+It’s located at the end of the page, that is, the footer.
+Much like a written document or a picture, the footer sits below the main content providing extra information or additional details.

-The main reason why we must build a footer for our site is basically that we can avoid our users from ending their visit in a sudden and uncomfortable way.
+The main reason why you must build a footer for your site is that you can avoid your users from ending their visit in a sudden and uncomfortable way.

-By offering a section with information and links of interest, we are giving our users the chance to take one more action before exiting the page.
+By offering a section with information and links of interest, you’re giving your users the chance to take one more action before exiting the page.

-It can be a call to action, a link or contact details, which may be of great help for our users, so they don’t have to scroll back up again.
+It can be a call to action, a link, or contact details, which may be of great help to your users.
+That way they don’t have to scroll back up again.

 There are thousands of possibilities, as many as preferences and tastes exist in the world.

-But that doesn’t mean we don’t have to consider some characteristics before letting our imagination fly.
+But that doesn’t mean you don’t have to consider some characteristics before letting your imagination fly.

-The footer is usually the place where we insert links to legal and privacy information, in addition to other useful content.
+The footer is usually the place where you insert links to legal and privacy information, in addition to other useful content.